Fiserv/Commerce-Hub/docs/Resources/Guides/Industry-Verticals/Airline.md

 # Airline

 <!-- theme: danger -->
-> We are enhancing Commerce Hub to include Airline vertical support and the documents related to the features will be released soon.
+> We are enhancing Commerce Hub to include Airline vertical support.
+The documents related to the features will be released soon.

 ---